pointbazaar/espl1000/README.md

-functional programming, imperative programming, concurrency, laziness, declarative programming, constraint based programming, logic programming.
+functional programming, imperative programming, concurrency, laziness, declarative programming, constraint based programming.

 Dragon should have an easy and simple syntax, similar to C and Haskell.